hootsuite/atlantis/README.md

 log-level: debug
 ```

-To see a list of all flags and their descriptions run `atlantis server -h`
+To see a list of all flags and their descriptions run `atlantis server --help`

 ### AWS Credentials
 Atlantis handles AWS credentials in the same way as Terraform.